alwian/cache/docs/api.md

 There are 2 ways to use this method -

-- Passing in 1 or more keys will updae the `ttl` for the specified keys.
+- Passing in 1 or more keys will update the `ttl` for the specified keys.
 - If no keys are specified then all items will have their `ttl` updated.

 ```ts